-- The C-SPY J-Link/J-Trace driver - The C-SPY ST-LINK driver.
+- The C-SPY J-Link/J-Trace driver

+- The C-SPY ST-LINK driver

+- The C-SPY TI XDS driver

 Index Range

 Saves a range of frames to a file.
 Specify a start index and an end index (as numbered in the index column in the Trace window).